BatchClayderman/Cryptography-Schemes/README.md

 - Some of them are just due to outdated relies (V).
 - Some require feasible environment configurations or debugging (V).
 - Some are abstracted or interactive to let users specify values for important parameters before running due to programmability (V).
-- Some are modified not to run conveniently since their authors still want to benefit from them and publish more future papers, but have to open-source them (X).
+- Some are modified not to run conveniently since their authors still want to benefit from them and publish more future papers, but have to make them open-source (X).
 - Some are modified maliciously since their authors do not want the experiments re-implemented, where the results would be found to be fakes (X).
-- Some are fakes.
+- Some are fakes in either methodologies designed or practical implementations, or in both.
+(X)
 - Some are inconsistent with or unrelated to the content of the paper (X).
 - Some even contain grammar errors (X).